rkarn/ProgressiveLearningRNN/README.md

 This repository contains the source code to reproduce the results of our paper:

-`Karn, Rupesh Raj, Johann Knechtel, and Ozgur Sinanoglu "Progressive Learning with Recurrent Neural Network for Sequence Classification."
-In 2023 30th IEEE International Conference on Electronics, Circuits and Systems (ICECS), IEEE, 2023`.
+`Karn, Rupesh Raj, Johann Knechtel, and Ozgur Sinanoglu.
+"Progressive Learning With Recurrent Neural Network for Sequence Classification."
+IEEE Transactions on Circuits and Systems II: Express Briefs (2023).`

 Also submitted in  `Transactions in Circuit and System (TCAS-II)`  (Under Review).